 In 2009, Santiago’s self-taught skills and formidable talent, as well as a lifetime of painting and preparation, coalesced under the guidance and encouragement of Sean Diediker and Justin Taylor at the Bridge Academy of Art.
 His work has since been exhibited at the Springville Museum of Art, and the Meyer Gallery in Park City.
 He has also received an Award of Merit in the Springville Museum of Art’s 2010 Spring Salon.

-He currently resides in Provo, Utah, with his wife, Elizabeth, and their son, Kimball, a budding artist who loves to draw VW buses with his dad.
+Santiago currently resides in Highland, Utah, with his wife Elizabeth and their two budding artists who love to paint with their daddy.

 As an artist, I celebrate the things that are sometimes difficult to fully render in words, particularly qualities associated with passion and fascination.
 What drives human interests?
 What elements compel the human spirit?
 How can I convey the most elusive emotions through my art?